How To Solo Over the Jazz Standard All The Things You Are.

 3. Practice starting your approach patterns on different beats.
 This concept alone will bring a ton of variety to your solos and licks.

 4. Remember to always play with a good swing feel.
+Great jazz rhythm is absolutely essential if you want to learn how to solo in jazz.

 **** If you enjoyed this article please sign up for the free jazz lessons mailing list or leave a comment below. ****